dmgatti/rna-seq-lesson/_episodes/07-functional-enrichment.md

 ## 1.3 The Gene Ontology (GO) resource

-The __Gene Ontology (GO)__ produces a bird's-eye view of biological systems by building a tree of terms related to biological functions.
+__Gene Ontology (GO)__ produces a bird's-eye view of biological systems by building a tree of terms related to biological functions.
 This is particularly helpful when dealing with results from genome-wide experiments (e.g. transcriptomics) since classifying genes into groups of related functions can assist in the interpretation of results.
 Rather than focusing on each gene, one by one, the researcher gets access to metabolic pathways, functions related to development, etc.

 > ## Note